 - Do you have other symptoms at the same time?

-- Do you have any abnormal feelings in your feet?
+- Do you have any abnormal feelings or loss of feeling in your toes or feet?

 - Do any other family members have the same condition?

 The abnormal shape of the toe can increase pressure and cause calluses or ulcers on your toes.
+Fabric pads or sleeves that cover the top of your toes may help.
 You may need to wear special shoes to ease pressure.
 Claw toes can also be treated surgically.

 Grear BJ.
 Neurogenic disorders.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 87.